jonelantha's avatar

 Refactoring your GitHub Actions workflow into a script

 Is your GitHub Actions workflow file getting a bit large and perhaps a little difficult to follow?
-Or maybe you want to share logic between multiple workflows in the same repo and want to keep things 'DRY'?
-In this article we'll compare using different scripting engines to extract out code from a workflow.
+Or maybe you want to share logic between multiple workflows in the same repo and want to keep things ‘DRY’?
+In this article, we’ll compare using different scripting engines as well as newer built-in GitHub Actions solutions to extract code from a workflow.

 The problem

-Here's a workflow which deploys files to an Amazon S3 bucket and then invalidates a Cloudfront Distribution using the AWS CLI.
-This is a common situation for anyone deploying a static website site to AWS.
+Here’s a workflow that deploys files to an Amazon S3 bucket and then invalidates a CloudFront Distribution using the AWS CLI.
+This is a common situation for anyone deploying a static website to AWS.

 name: Deployment Workflow